SotirisTouliopoulos/geomscale.github.io/_posts/2023-03-24-GeomScale-tutorials.md

 - Audit and collect the existing tutorials currently distributed in blogs, wiki pages and presentations and create a friction log.
 - Using the friction log as a guide for understanding the gaps in the currently fragmented tutorials.
+- Fix old, out of date tutorials (e.g. see [this tutorial](https://volesti.readthedocs.io/en/latest/tutorials/general.html) and [a related issue](https://github.com/GeomScale/Rvolesti/issues/22)).
 - Write new tutorials that highlight the usage of GeomScale tools in various applications such as biology and computational finance and statistics.
 The set of tutorials should range from simple intoductory ones to advanced one that provide solution to spesific applications.
 See [this example](https://colab.research.google.com/github/GeomScale/dingo/blob/develop/tutorials/dingo_tutorial.ipynb).
 - Incorporate feedback from tutorial testers (volunteers in the project) and the wider GeomScale community.
-- Collaborate with GeomScale project administrators to select how tutorials should be sructures and presented.
+- Collaborate with GeomScale project administrators to select how tutorials should be structured and presented.

 Work that is out-of-scope for this project:

-- This project will not create any explanation, rerefence documentationa or how-to guides.
+- This project will not create any explanation, rerefence documentation or how-to guides.

 ## Measuring your project’s success